DrDejaVuNG/super/README.md

 with the high standards set by the Flutter Team, who have done an incredible job of documenting the Flutter framework.

-While developing with Super, you may notice similarities in syntax, API names, code practices and more with other state management solutions such as Bloc, GetX, Riverpod, and others.
+While developing with Super, you may notice similarities in API names with other state management solutions such as Bloc, and others.
 This is because I have drawn inspiration from these solutions and leveraged my previous experience with them to create Super.
 By adopting familiar concepts and naming conventions, I aimed to make the learning curve smoother for developers already familiar with these state management solutions.

 I hope you find the Super framework as pleasing and easy to work with as I intended it to be.
 If you have any feedback or suggestions for